elb0/decemberLB/README.md

 # My `decemberLB` package

-This is my quick attempt at a package that has some colour palettes for December holidays. <https://github.com/elb0/decemberLB> I haven’t put any work into the documentation, so don’t use it as a role model for that\!
+So put this all together and you get my quick attempt at a package that has some colour palettes for December holidays:
+<https://github.com/elb0/decemberLB>.
+I haven’t put any work into the
+documentation, so don’t use it as a role model for that\!

-You can install it with `devtools::install_github()` (yes, my username is elb0, I wish I’d picked a better one…If you haven’t set up an account yet, just make it your name or initial and name or something nice and professional like that\!).
+You can install it with `devtools::install_github()` (*yes, my username is elb0, I wish I’d picked a better one…If you haven’t set up an account yet, just make it your name or initials + name or something nice and professional like that\!*).

 ``` r
 devtools::install_github("elb0/decemberLB", ref = "main", force = TRUE)
 ```

-    ## Downloading GitHub repo elb0/decemberLB@main

-    ##      checking for file ‘/private/var/folders/9z/mqg8cp0j0xl6t3hk0n9c02_c0000gn/T/RtmpsWstUR/remotes13154398e57a3/elb0-decemberLB-71352f2/DESCRIPTION’ ...  ✓  checking for file ‘/private/var/folders/9z/mqg8cp0j0xl6t3hk0n9c02_c0000gn/T/RtmpsWstUR/remotes13154398e57a3/elb0-decemberLB-71352f2/DESCRIPTION’
+    ##      checking for file ‘/private/var/folders/9z/mqg8cp0j0xl6t3hk0n9c02_c0000gn/T/RtmpGPJLdq/remotes132e74e42f742/elb0-decemberLB-f7c81a7/DESCRIPTION’ ...  ✓  checking for file ‘/private/var/folders/9z/mqg8cp0j0xl6t3hk0n9c02_c0000gn/T/RtmpGPJLdq/remotes132e74e42f742/elb0-decemberLB-f7c81a7/DESCRIPTION’
     ##   ─  preparing ‘decemberLB’:
     ##      checking DESCRIPTION meta-information ...  ✓  checking DESCRIPTION meta-information
     ##   ─  checking for LF line-endings in source and make files and shell scripts